-These residence halls are traditional residence hall buildings, connected by a common lobby and include two quiet floors.
+These residence halls are traditional residence hall buildings, connected by a common lobby.
 The GPH complex is open to first year and upper-class residents.
 Washers and dryers are available on each floor.
 The lobby contains vending machines, a kitchen, student mailboxes, a computer/quiet study room, and a Residential Life staff office.
 The lower lobby area is a recreation room and is equipped with a pool table, comfortable chairs and sofas, and a large television.
 The Health Center is located on the 1st floor of Grant Hall.